 The amount included in respect of IBNR is based on statistical techniques of estimation applied by the managing agent's in-house actuaries.
 These techniques normally involve projecting based on past experience the development of claims over time, as adjusted for expected inflation, to form a view of the likely ultimate claims to be expected and, for more recent underwriting years, the use of industry benchmarks and initial expected loss ratios from business plans.
-The syndicate writes classes of business for which there is limited prior experience and considerable use is made of information obtained in the course of pricing individual risks accepted and experience of analogous business.
+Where there is limited prior experience of the specific business written considerable use is made of information obtained in the course of pricing individual risks accepted and experience of analogous business.
 Account is taken of variations in business accepted and the underlying terms and conditions.
 The provision for claims also includes amounts in respect of internal and external claims handling costs.

 Accordingly, the most critical assumptions as regards to claims provisions are that the past is a reasonable indicator of the likely level of claims development, that the notified claims estimates are reasonable and that the rating, inflation and other models used for current business are based on fair reflections of the likely level of ultimate claims to be incurred.
 The level of uncertainty with regard to the estimations within these provisions generally decreases with the length of time elapsed since the underlying contracts were on risk.
+The reserving uncertainty will be greatest for liability business which is described as long-tail, reflecting the time it takes for losses to be identified by claimants and settled.
+Long-tail classes make up approximately half of the business written.